 The worker who fell off a platform at one of Boeing’s North Charleston factories last week has died.

-David Priester, 38, from Summerville, was pronounced dead Friday morning at Medical University Hospital, according to Charleston County Deputy Coroner Brittney Martin.
+David Priester, a 38-year-old Summerville resident, was pronounced dead Friday morning at Medical University Hospital, according to Charleston County Deputy Coroner Brittney Martin.

 A Boeing spokeswoman emailed a statement expressing condolences and reiterating a commitment to safety.